 Lord Howe Island Stick Insect Facts

-- This occurs due to the fact that the rather amazing invertebrate was thought to be extinct for more than 80 years.
+- The reason many researchers consider the species to be a legitimate marvel is an understandable one.
+This state of amazement occurs due to the fact that the amazing invertebrate was thought to be extinct for more than 80 years.
+In point of fact, its accidental rediscovery occurred in the year 2001.

 - Kingdom: Animals